-Zeio Nut - You can steal the Zeio Nut from Goblin, a tiny little goblin found on Goblin Island’s forest.
+Zeio Nut – You can steal the Zeio Nut from Goblin, a cute little midget found on Goblin Island’s forest.
 Goblin Island is found on the North-East area of the world map, it’s a small island shown on the map.
 You only need 1 Zeio Nut, by the way.

-You can buy different kinds of greens in the Chocobo Farm, but just like the Nuts there, they’re all crap.
+You can buy different kinds of greens in the Chocobo Farm, but just like the Nuts that are sold there, they’re all pretty much useless.
 The best Greens are called Sylkis Greens and they can only be bought at the Chocobo Sage’s house.
 His house is located in the world map, at the northern continent near the Icicle Inn (see pic).
-He sells Sylkis for 5,000 Gil a piece (told you Chocobo Breeding is expensive..).
-Don’t bother buying them now, I’ll mention when you should do it later.
+He sells Sylkis for 5,000 Gil a piece (told you Chocobo breeding is expensive..).
+If money isn’t an issue, go ahead and buy 80+ of those.
+Otherwise, keep following the guide and I’ll mention how many are needed in each part.

-If, for some reason, you’ve forgot how to catch a Chocobo, allow me to refresh your memory.
+If, for some reason, you’ve forgotten how to catch a Chocobo, allow me to refresh your memory.

 First, equip your Chocobo Lure Materia.
-Go to an area on the world map with Chocobo tracks (check the pic below for how Chocobo tracks look like).
+Go to an area on the world map with Chocobo tracks (check the pic below for what Chocobo tracks look like).
 If you’re lucky, you will enter a fight with a Chocobo and other monsters.
 The Chocobo will be yours once you have killed all the monsters surrounding him.
-Do note that after a few turns, the Chocobo will run away, so you’ll need to stall him.
-In order to do so, feed him with any kind of Greens (which can be bought of the Chocobo Farm), and while he’s eating his Greens, kill all the other monsters around him.
-It’s important that you do not hurt the Chocobo!
-If you accidentally hit him, he’ll go emotional and run away.
+Do note that after a few turns, if you haven’t killed all the monsters around him, the Chocobo will run away.
+However, you can stall him by feeding him some Greens, and that way you will have plenty of time to get rid of the rest of the enemies.
+You can feed him any kind of Greens (which can be bought at the Chocobo Farm).
+It is imperative that you do not hurt the Chocobo!
+If you accidentally hit him, he’ll get emotional and run away.

 Once caught, you will be able to ride your Chocobo without encountering enemies.
-When you choose to get off of him, you’ll have an option to move him to the Chocobo Farm.
+When you choose to get off of him, you’ll have an option to move him to the Chocobo Farm (assuming you have rented a stable!).
 If you choose so, the Chocobo will automatically run and wait for you at the Chocobo Farm, at the fenced area.
-Once you return to the farm, you can speak to Choco Billy (the kid, located at the house on the right), and select “Moving Chocobos”.
-By doing so, you will move the Chocobo you’ve caught from the fenced area outside, to one of the 6 Stables you have rented.
+Once you return to the farm, you can speak to Choco Billy (the kid, located at the shed on the right), and select “Moving Chocobos”.
+By doing so, you will move the Chocobo you’ve caught from the fenced area outside, to one of the 6 stables you have rented.

 The next map shows exactly where are the 7 Chocobo tracks located on the world map.